Rouzax/TorrentScript/README.md

 	    - Remove Hearing Impaired.
 	    - Fix Common errors.
      - Start Medusa Import
-3. If Movie as defined in JSON Label
+3. If torrent label is Movie as defined in JSON Label
     - Extract all SRT subtitles in JSON WantedLanguages
     - Rename all srt files from alpha3 to alpha2 codes as defined in JSON LanguageCodes
 	    - File.3.en.srt